ESA-SCIRoCCo/sci-sm-tutorials/README.md

 * Clone Git repository:
     - open your computer's terminal
     - change to folder where you want to clone the repository to
-    - type 'git clone https://github.com/ESA-SCIRoCCo/sci-sm-tutorials.git' and hit Enter
+    - type `git clone https://github.com/ESA-SCIRoCCo/sci-sm-tutorials.git` and hit Enter

 * Install miniconda and create conda environment (= install all the packages needed for the tutorials):
     - if not open anymore, open your computer's terminal
     - change to the previously cloned Git repository
-    - type 'source setup_env' and hit Enter
+    - type `source setup_env` and hit Enter

 ## Windows